 Brinker Capital Investment Philosophy

-Core Guided Portfolios - various Brinker-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios
+- Core Guided Portfolios: various Brinker-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios

-Core Guided Completion Strategies - Brinker-managed model portfolios targeting specific asset classes such as domestic equity, international equity, global credit, real assets and absolute return.
+- Core Guided Completion Strategies: Brinker-managed model portfolios targeting specific asset classes such as domestic equity, international equity, global credit, real assets and absolute return.

-Destinations Program - invests in mutual funds, including the Brinker-managed Destination funds and ETFs.
+- Destinations Program: invests in mutual funds, including the Brinker-managed Destination funds and ETFs.

-Wealth Advisory Program - uses a separately managed account platform that offers both discretionary and non-discretionary investment management in order to meet the needs of high-net-worth and ultra-high-net-worth investors, family offices, institutions and endowments.
+- Wealth Advisory Program: uses a separately managed account platform that offers both discretionary and non-discretionary investment management in order to meet the needs of high-net-worth and ultra-high-net-worth investors, family offices, institutions and endowments.

-Upon request, the firm may build a customized portfolio that may steers away from these models and instead reflects an asset allocation based on the individual client’s risk tolerance, time horizon and other personal factors.
+Upon request, the firm may build a customized portfolio that may steer away from these models and instead reflects an asset allocation based on the individual client’s risk tolerance, time horizon and other personal factors.
 Also, Brinker may pay a portion of the investment advisory fee to solicitors who act as liaisons between the client and Brinker.

 Fees Under Brinker Capital